FarshadTahmasbi/EzPermission/README.md

 ## How to use

-It's simple, pass all permissions you want to ask for, the result will be divided to: granted, denied and permanently denied!
+It's simple, pass all permissions you want to ask for, the result will be divided into: granted, denied and permanently denied!

     EasyPermission.with(context)
         .permissions(